methods/cost

 SOFTMAX_SUM_GUARD

-Lower bound for softmax denominator to avoid division by zero.
+Lower bound applied to the softmax denominator sum to prevent division by zero in degenerate one-hot cases.

 stableSoftmax